KSPModdingLibs/KSPBuildTools/README.md

     </Reference>
 ```

-### CKANInstall target
+### Installing Dependencies

-This is a build target that you can invoke with msbuild to install all the dependencies of your mod using CKAN.
+Dependencies are installed by the CKANInstall target, which automatically runs when the dotnet project is restored.
 Each dependency should be marked with its `CKANIdentifier` as shown above.
 Dependencies will be installed in `$(KSPRoot)`.
-It may also be invoked from the [`install-dependencies`](#install-dependencies) action.

 Example usage:

 ```
-msbuild -t:CKANInstall
+msbuild -t:restore
 ```

 # update-version.sh